Course Code: GES121

 Clinical Dental Assistant Externship

 We will assist accepted externship students in finding local offices that they are interested in.
-Externship students will need to pass a background check and a possible drug test.
-They will be asked to purchase liability insurance and be responsible for purchasing this on their own (usually $40 to $45 for an annual policy).
+You will need to pass a background check and a possible drug test.
+You will be asked to purchase liability insurance and be responsible for purchasing this on your own (usually $40 to $45 for an annual policy).

 CERTIFIED DENTAL ASSISTANT, CDA, AND DANB are trademarks of the Dental Assisting National Board, Inc (DANB).
 This course is not reviewed or endorsed by DANB.